-It leads to the study of history and politics at VCE: Units 1 & 2 History and 3 & 4 Revolutions.
-This subject leads to the career pathways of media, journalism, law, business, advertising, marketing and public relations.
+It leads to the study of history and politics at VCE: Units 1 and 2 History, Units 3 and 4 Australian History, Units 3 and 4 Revolutions (offered in alternate years) and Units 1-4 Politics.
+This subject leads to career pathways areas such as media, journalism, law, business, advertising, marketing and public relations.